steel-archer/products-n-prices/README.md

 ```
 * Create a mysql user, database and tables:
 * Replace `##PASSWORD##` in the file `migrations/init.sql` with the password which you want to use.
-** If necessary, also replace `localhost` in this file with your mysql server address.
+* (If necessary, also replace `localhost` in this file with your mysql server address)
 * Log into mysql CLI as a user with admin priveleges and perform all mysql queries from this file.
 * After that you can undo all your changes in `migrations/init.sql`
 * Make a local config file from the template: